numpy/numpy/doc/source/user/basics.creation.rst

 More generic ASCII files can be read using `scipy.io` and `Pandas
 <https://pandas.pydata.org/>`_.

-5) creating arrays from raw bytes through the use of strings or buffers
+5) Creating arrays from raw bytes through the use of strings or buffers
 =======================================================================

 There are a variety of approaches one can use.
 If the file has a relatively